 Social Media Bulletins and Alerts - The SCCCD Police Department periodically distributes Social Media bulletins or alerts to inform members of the District community about incidents of crime or public interest in the surrounding areas of the District that may pose an imminent threat of harm to members of the campus community.
-The posting of Social Media Bulletins and Alerts are not in response to any specific incidents but as general reminders to the campus community members about preventative measures they can take to enhance personal and property security.
-SCCCD Police Department posts on the following social media platforms: Facebook, Twitter, and Instagram.
+The posting of social media bulletins and alerts is not in response to any specific incidents but as a general reminder to campus community members about preventative measures they can take to enhance personal and property security.
+SCCCD Police Department posts on the following social media platforms: Facebook, X (formerly Twitter), and Instagram.

-New Employee Orientation -The Police Department, in partnership with SCCCD Human Resources, provides new employees with information concerning issues of Safety, Situational Awareness, Emergency Preparedness, Campus Security Authorities, and Personal Safety.
-At New Employee Orientation Seminars, new employees also receive training on Sexual Harassment, Title IX, and the Clery Act.
+New Employee Orientation - The Police Department, in partnership with SCCCD Human Resources, provides new employees with information concerning Workplace Violence, Prevention Safety, Situational Awareness, Emergency Preparedness, Campus Security Authorities, and Personal Safety.
+At New Employee Orientation Seminars, new employees also receive training on workplace violence, sexual harassment, Title IX, and the Clery Act.